inspire99/inspire99/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on java backend
+- 🔭 I’m currently specialized in fullstack ( java/ javascript )
 - 🌱 I’m currently learning machine learning
 - 👯 I’m looking to collaborate on machine learning projects
 - 💬 Ask me about java backend or machine learning